Black to the Blind: Personnel

 Production and performance credits are adapted from the album liner notes.

+Charts

 Carnal / Black to the Blind

 Carnal / Black to the Blind is the second single by the Polish death metal band Vader.
 It was released only in Poland in 1997 with special edition of Thrash'em All magazine entitled Super Poster" #1.
 Apart from promo single insert includes interview with Piotr "Peter" Wiwczarek, Polish translation of lyrics from Black to the Blind, and additional information about the band.